-Professor Hass has been coordinator of the graduate program in School Psychology since 1997.
-He is proud that in 2005, Chapman University became the first private institution of high education to earn approval by the National Association of School Psychologists.
-In addition to his duties as coordinator, he teaches courses in assessment, counseling methods, and mental health issues in the school.
-Dr. Hass received his School Psychology training at California State University, Northridge and earned an interdisciplinary doctorate in Social Relations from the University of California, Irvine.
-Dr. Hass has also worked in public schools as a School Psychologist for over 25 years.
+Professor Hass has been coordinator of the graduate program in School Psychology in the Attallah College of Educational Studies since 1997.
+He is proud that, in 2005, Chapman University became the first private institution of higher education to earn approval by the National Association of School Psychologists.
+In addition to his duties as coordinator, he teaches courses in assessment, counseling methods, and mental health issues.
+Dr. Hass received his School Psychology training from the California State University, Northridge and earned an interdisciplinary doctorate in Social Relations from the University of California, Irvine.
+Dr. Hass has also worked in public schools as a school psychologist for more than 25 years.
 As a practitioner, his interests include school-based assessment and treatment of mental health problems and working with bilingual bicultural youth.
 Dr. Hass is currently Chair of the Board of Executives of the Consortium to Advance School Psychology in Vietnam (CASP-V).
 Since 2009, he has traveled to Vietnam four times to teach and conduct research.
-Dr. Hass is also Editor of the journal Contemporary School Psychology.
+Dr. Hass is also editor of the journal Contemporary School Psychology.

 Dr. Hass’ scholarly interests include school mental health, strength-based approaches to counseling and psychotherapy, and resilience.

 Hass, M., Patterson, J. Sukraw & B. M. Sullivan.
 Assessing executive functioning: A pragmatic review.
 Paper under review

 Brady, J. T., R. T. Busse, J. A. Carriere, M. Hass & K. S. Kennedy.
 (2013).
 Assessing Intern Impact Factors for Program Evaluation and Improvement.
 Trainers Forum, 31, 2.